Riding a Moped Safely

 - Test the horn and all lights including the brake light and turn signals.

 - Make sure the chain is properly adjusted.

 Sit straight and close enough to the handlebars to reach them with your arms slightly bent.
 Hold the handle grips firmly.

-* Remember to turn off your signals after turning!
+- Remember to turn on your signals after turning!
 They could confuse other drivers.

 The Road Ahead

 - Keep checking the road surface ahead.
 Slow down and test your brakes if you see slippery spots, oil, water, painted lane markings, manhole covers, bad bumps, loose gravel, grooves and gratings, broken or jutting pavement, railroad tracks or leaves.